6 grants to help address mental health in schools

 2. GLS Campus Suicide Prevention Grant

-The GLS Campus Suicide Prevention Grant Program aims to implement an evidence-based strategy that will enhance mental health services for college students — particularly those who are vulnerable to suicide, depression, severe mental health conditions, emotional disturbances, or substance use disorders that might have a negative impact on academic success.
+The GLS Campus Suicide Prevention Grant Program aims to implement an evidence-based strategy that enhances mental health services for college students, particularly those who are vulnerable to suicide, depression, severe mental health conditions, emotional disturbances, or substance use disorders that might have a negative impact on academic success.

-The grant can be used to prevent or reduce these issues and encourages help-seeking behaviors while fighting against stigma.
+The grant can be used to prevent or reduce these issues and encourage help-seeking behaviors while fighting against stigma.

 Eligibility criteria